BurakAkten/Flutter_Provider_Sqlite_Demo/README.md

 # Flutter_Provider_SqlLite_Demo

-This is kind of demo aplication that uses the provider, sqllite, fancy bottom navigation bar and wave widget.
+This is kind of demo aplication that uses:
+- Provider
+- Sqllite
+- Fancy bottom navigation bar
+- Wave widget

 The resources that I used for this application.